 Another method is to backstitch around your design and then trim around the backstitched area 1".
 Unravel that edge.
-You can re-enforce the ornament with something like Miracle Muck (310-504-0001).
+You can re-enforce the ornament with a fabric safe glue or stiffener.
 Attach ribbon hangers or use them on a wreath.

 Flat Ornament for Canvaswork